moogacs/docs.buf.build/docs/best-practices/module-development.md

 This has two key benefits:

-* The Protobuf files you define will not collide with other modules so that they can always be compiled together.
+* The Protobuf files you define don't collide with other modules so that they can always be compiled together.
 * The version element in the filepath makes it easy to roll out incompatible versions in the same module because they are consumed from different filepaths.